 The mission of United States Agency for Global Media (USAGM) is to inform, engage, and connect people around the world in support of freedom and democracy.

-The Agency’s mission is reinforced by those of the individual broadcasters that are overseen by USAGM.
+The Agency’s mission is reinforced by those of the individual entities that are overseen by USAGM.

 President Gerald Ford signed the VOA Charter (Public Law 94-350) into law in 1976.
 It protects the independence and integrity of VOA programming.